notN33T/notN33T/README.md

 ## My projects:

-* [Japanese keyboard website](https://japanese-keyboard.com) -  Allows you to use the Japanese keyboard with hiragana / kitakana / kanji (autocomplete feature).
+* [Japanese keyboard](https://japanese-keyboard.com) -  Allows you to use the Japanese keyboard with hiragana / kitakana / kanji (autocomplete feature) online.

 ## Open source: